First offence drink driving

 Overview of a first drink driving offence

 A first drink driving offence occurs when you drive with a blood alcohol concentration (BAC) above the legal limit.
-Understanding what happens after a first offence, the possible penalties, and your rights is important for navigating the legal process that follows.
+People navigating the legal process that follows often look into what happens after a first offence, the possible penalties, and their rights.

 What a first offence drink driving charge means in Australia